PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 ```
 * sessionTimeout (required) – session timeout time in seconds.
 Default: 1800 seconds (30 minutes).

-You can manually start a new session when sending a hit to Piwik by using the ``startNewSession`` method.
+You can manually start a new session when sending a hit to Piwik by using the ``startNewSession:(BOOL) preserveSessionParameters`` method.

 ```
-[PiwikTracker sharedInstance].startNewSession;
+[[PiwikTracker sharedInstance] startNewSession:NO];
 ```
+* A preserveSessionParameters (optional) – Boolean value that specifies whether campaign/deep link data, custom dimensions and custom variables are transferred to the next session.
+By default, calling this method clears all data of the current session.

 ### Device ID
 *Used only by Audience Manager*